Aureatus/blog/README.md

   - Users can comment on posts.
 - Users can create posts, and edit or delete them.
   - Can select whether they are published when creating or editing them.
+- Admins can see all posts, whether they are published or not
+  - They can also edit and delete any post.

 ## Roadmap